yetanalytics/project-persephone/README.md

     - Statements MUST be read in timestamp order.
     - Statements have additional grouping requirements given by the `registration` and `subregistration` properties.
+- Work on error messaging/logging
-- Perform actual logging (rather than simply printing to the console)
+    - Perform actual logging (rather than simply printing to the console).
+    - Display better errors (rather than simply the Statement ID) if a Pattern cannot accept a Statement.
 - Create a demo of the library with a Profile and a set of Statements.

 ## License